kaoh/homebrew-globalplatform/README.md

 ### MacOS

 You need a Mac or a VirtualBox with MacOS.
 The VirtualBox must be reached by scp on the host port 2222.
+Open a terminal in the user directory.

 ## Bottling